Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

-It is possible that linguistic theory has for centuries been mistaken to adopt symbolic computational frameworks, and that classical AI committed the same error.
-But it is also possible that transformers can naturally implement symbolic computation, and that this capability --- coupled with the complementary native powers of neural computation --- is at the root of their success.
+The semantics-free TGT is instantiated in the paper's primary case-study, which is inspired by cases such as (\ref{ex:pr1} -- \ref{ex:temp1}): the \swap\ task, presented in Sec.~\ref{sec:case}.
+This task allows us to focus entirely on how abstract, meaning-free pattern recognition over abstract, meaning-free tokens is possible within neural computation.
+The TGT not only covers many interesting cases like those illustrated in Box~\ref{box:ICL1}, it also demands nearly all the abstract symbol-processing capabilities, provided for free by symbolic computation, which have long been claimed to be both necessary for human-level cognition and beyond the capabilities of neural computation; we present these in (\ref{ex:props}).

 The main contribution of this paper is an explicit demonstration of how transformers can actually provide an implementational platform for fundamental aspects of symbol processing: a platform which, of course, supports extremely powerful learning.
-To the extent that the neural mechanisms we bring to light here prove to be at work in trained language models, this constitutes a vindication of symbolic theory, which, when embedded in neural computation, proves capable of arising through data-driven learning --- a result that has yet to be achieved with purely symbolic computation.
+To the extent that future work reveals that the neural mechanisms we bring to light here are at work in trained language models, this would constitute a vindication of symbolic theory, which, when embedded in neural computation, would have been proved capable of arising through data-driven learning --- a result that has yet to be achieved with purely symbolic computation.

-\subsection{Research questions}
+\subsection{Research Questions}

-The surprising success of transformer neural networks at exhibiting systematicity and compositionality in ICL raises many questions, including those in (\ref{ex:potQs}).